JuliaData/DataFrames.jl/docs/src/man/basics.md

 In DataFrames.jl we have five functions that we can use to perform transformations of columns of a data frame:
-- `combine`: create a new data frame populated with columns that are results of transformation applied to the source data frame columns;
+- `combine`: create a new data frame populated with columns that are results of transformation applied to the source data frame columns, potentially combining its rows;
 - `select`: create a new data frame that has the same number of rows as the source data frame populated with columns that are results of transformations applied to the source data frame columns; (the exception to the above number of rows invariant is `select(german)` which produces